 Wind is readily available at sea.
 Useable wind speeds exist about 80% of the time, more on some windier routes.
 When used directly, it can be a surprisingly economical resource, competing with established fuels.
-It is also available at the point of use, with no need for shore-based distribution infrastructure, giving users energy independence.
+It is also available at the point of use, with no need for shore-based distribution infrastructure, giving users energy-independence.
 Electrification is not an option aboard oceangoing ships; batteries are simply not space-efficient for long voyages.
-Future green fuels could be derived from renewable electricity, but losses in transmission, conversion to fuel, storage, transport and re-conversion for propulsion mean that those fuels are expected to be many times more expensive than current bunker prices.
+Green fuels can be derived from renewable electricity, but losses in transmission, conversion to fuel, storage, transport and re-conversion for propulsion mean that those fuels are expected to be many times more expensive than current bunker prices.
 Green fuels have an important role to play in decarbonising shipping, but ought to be used sparingly for the sake of efficiency and cost, with direct wind propulsion providing most of the power and giving its users a competitive advantage.

 Wind is the only renewable energy resource currently available at scale to the global fleet.
 That, and the urgent need for action on climate change, has led the International Windship Association and its many member companies to declare the 2020s 'the decade of wind propulsion.'
 In fact, wind is likely to be a major source of propulsion for shipping far beyond 2030.
 Looking back from the future, the age of coal and oil may seem like a brief diversion from the advancement of wind technology.
 The challenge lies in harnessing wind's power, to which end, many different projects are under way to provide ships with assistive wind propulsion.
 Some are indeed gaining popularity and being installed in increasing numbers, in particular Flettner rotors and rigid wing sails.